 Being married often means that the amount of alone time you enjoy is virtually nil.
 However, with divorce at 40, you might just find yourself with plenty of time alone—and that’s a good thing.
 Researchers at the University of Buffalo have found that spending time alone is linked to increased creativity, giving you plenty of projects to look forward to when you’re flying solo.

 A bad partner can be the mortal enemy of ambition.
 Whether your spouse wants you to stay home to raise the kids or just be home every day by 5, those pressures can often make it seem like your ambition isn’t worthwhile.
 Fortunately, with that bad marriage gone, you can be as ambitious as you want without feeling you’re stepping on your partner’s toes.

 As we get older, our ability to shrug off other people’s opinions increases, making our 40s prime time for reinvention.
 Post-divorce is the perfect time to get that crazy haircut, start singing karaoke, or take that dream job overseas.

 You Can Put Your Needs First

 As every advice book and prying relative will tell you, marriage is all about compromise.
-However, getting divorced in your 40s means you can finally put your needs first.
+However, divorce at 40 means you can finally put your needs first.
 Better yet, you’ll understand—and be able to properly communicate—those needs a whole lot better than you did during the self-discovery of your 20s and 30s.